OleksandrPodoliako/nearest-example/README.md

 }
 ```

 * Create Client class and add interface IRestClient.
-Specify request and response body type in interface
+Specify request's and response's body types in interface

 ```
 public class PostClient implements IRestClient<Post, Post> {
 }
 ```

 * Now you can instantiate Client class, which has all CRUD operations implemented

 ```